salman-abedin/tide/README.md

 # tide: A minimal Transmission CLI client

 tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/).
+tide is the successor to [puri.sh](https://github.com/salman-abedin/tide.sh)

 ## Features